brkn8102/Chained-Hash-Table/README.md

 ## Contributors

-List	the	people	who	were	not	on	the	project	team,	but	may	have	contributed comments,	enhancements,	and	bug	fixes.
+N/A

 ## Open Issues/Bugs

 List any	known	bugs	in	the	project,	and	any	open	enhancement	requests.